Velythyl/duckietown-internship-progress/README.md

 5/11/2020 worked on tp3 autograder
 5/12/2020 finished tp3 autograder, tp5 autograder
 5/13/2020 back on duckietown baybee!
 Figured out the `unkown runtime: nvidia` bug.
 Latest docker version completely ignores docker-compose.yml `version` tag, and thus the `runtime` flag is unkown, because it thinks it's using 3.x, apparently.
+5/14/2020 First time seeing a result!!!
+I call it brakedancing: the car just spins in circles without moving 10/10.
+Jokes asides, it's great seeing something for the first time